mohamed-azzam/Udacity-Starbuck-s-Capstone-Challenge/index.md

 **Profile Dataset**

 - [x]  Convert the type of`became_member_on` column to date
-- [x] `gender` column has 2175 missing value so we need to remove it form dataset
+- [x] `gender` column has 2175 missing value with percentage 12.79 % so we need to remove it form dataset
-- [x] `income`column has 2175​ missing value so we need to remove it form dataset
+- [x] `income`column has 2175 missing value with percentage 12.79 %s o we need to remove it form dataset
-- [x] `age` column has 2175​ persons have 118 years it seem to be outliers. we can also notice that is located in same row with `gender` and `income` that have `NaN` value
+- [x] `age` column has 2175 persons have 118 years it seem to be outliers with percentage 12.79 %. we can also notice that is located in same row with `gender` and `income` that have `NaN` value
 - [x] `id` column change his name to `customer_id`
 - [x] `gender` column need to encode
 - [x] `become_member_on` column need to encode